BrianInGermany/briankennethmusic/singalong.md

 Who is she?
 # 2. Molly Malone
 Alive, alive-o, alive, alive-o!
-Crying cockles and mussels, alive, alive-o!
+Crying cockles and mussels,
+Alive, alive-o!
 # 3. The Moonshiner
 I’m a rambler, I’m a gambler,
 I’m a long way from home,